The Watch ESPN commercial no longer available on YouTube may have been the one called Store Models on iSpot.tv.

-Tarzan, especially when the title hero is an adult man.
+Tarzan, especially when the titular hero is an adult man.

 Being an animated swords-and-sorcery film with art style by Frank Frazetta, Fire and Ice is filled with topless (and nearly bottomless) barbarians.
 The blond Larn and the masked Darkwolf are most prominent, and the villain Nekron wears an open robe that he removes when he duels Larn and leaves off for the rest of the movie.